JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

         pclass = 3;
       }

-      // Third number used to determine age and departure place age = thirdnumber / 2;
+      // third number used to determine age and departure place age = thirdnumber / 2;
       if (age % 3 == 0) {
         embarked = 'S';